uspki/policies/certificate-policy.md

 The relevant standard for cryptographic modules is Security Requirements for Cryptographic Modules [FIPS 140-2].
 Cryptographic modules shall be validated to a FIPS 140 level identified in this section.

 - Cryptographic modules for CAs and OCSP responders SHALL be hardware modules validated as meeting FIPS 140-2 Level 3 or above
-- Cryptographic modules for Subscribers SHALL be FIPS 140-2 Level 1 or above

 ### 6.2.2 Private key (n out of m) multi-person control